ingo/ingo.github.io/_recipes/oven_fried_buffalo_wings.md

 time: 9 to 19 hours
 title: Oven-Fried Buffalo Wings
 ---

+The secret is some baking powder.
 The secret to baked wings that taste just like real-deal, deep-fried Buffalo wings?
 Some baking powder.
 But, of course, this wouldn't be The Food Lab unless we tested 28 variations first to confirm.

 ### Ingredients